Cirkit Designer Logo

 • Use a 5V/3A power adapter with a USB Type-C connector to power the Orange Pi 3B.

-• Ensure the power supply is stable to avoid unexpected shutdowns.
+• Ensure the power supply is stable to avoid damage to the board.

 2. Connecting Peripherals: